 Accounting procedures and practices differ according to the type of business and practices adopted by organizations across sectors.
-In the construction industry, firms and contractors face unique challenges when it comes to accounting, as accounting for construction sector is different from the regular accounting practices.
+In the construction industry, firms and contractors face unique challenges when it comes to accounting, as accounting for the construction sector is different from regular accounting practices.
 Construction industry does not have any fixed business structure with contractors making up the bulk of the construction workforce.
 Accounting In construction is very important for the business, and it is important for the proper functioning of the business, and to assure good profits form the organization.

 As such, accounting for construction industry involves monitoring of different categories of costs such as cost involved in tools and equipment, delivery of materials to the job site, clearing of excess material when a job is completed etc.

 Construction companies need to have a grasp of the basics of construction accounting to enable them in tracking the expenses accurately thereby resulting in improved profits, better management of their cash flows and to increase their bottom line.
 Accounting for construction can become a very major aspect for any business and assistance is often required.

 Accounting for construction in simple terms is a form of project accounting in which costs are assigned to specific contracts.
 Separate jobs are assigned in the accounting system for each construction project and the costs are marked up to the project by adding them to that unique job number for which the costs are incurred.
 This process helps the people responsible for a construction project to keep track of all the expenses incurred and the possible expenses which are likely to be incurred in the near future.
 It allows the construction agency to formulate and chalk out an effective budget.

 In addition, a number of indirect costs are also charged to construction projects (such as supervision, equipment rentals, insurance etc.) and revenue generated under the contract may be based on the completed contract method.